Yukitoshi12345/Employee-Tracker/README.md

 4. Add new entries:
 Options 2, 5, and 7 guide you through adding new entities:
-- Add an employee: Specify the employee's first and last name, role, and manager to add them to the company.
+- Add new employee: Specify the employee's first and last name, role, and manager to add them to the company.
-- Add a role: Provide the role name, salary, and department for the new role.
+- Add new role: Provide the role name, salary, and department for the new role.
-- Add a department: Enter the department name, and it's added to the database.
+- Add new department: Enter the department name, and it's added to the database.

 5. Update employee roles:
 Option 3 lets you change employee roles: